 can never know."

-Tragedy strikes when her half-brother Roman begins eating paint off the walls and becomes sick due to lead poisoning.
-When the family returns for the summer to Greenville, Roman must stay behind in the hospital to recover.
+But Woodson loves her school with its warm wood trim but life in New York takes some getting used to.
+Tragedy strikes when her half-brother Roman eats paint off the walls and becomes sick from lead poisoning.
+When the family returns to Greenville for the summer, Roman has to stay behind in the hospital to recover.

 Part V "Ready to change the world" touches on the tumultuous times of the late 1960s and Woodson's experiences in school during this era.
-She finds her calling gradually, her voice, and her place as a writer.
+She found her calling gradually, her voice, and her place as a writer.

 Discussion